SkiFire13/master-thesis/chapters/background/6-game-characterization.typ

   $
 ]

+Another advantage of representing selections using such formulas is that they can be simplified when it becomes known that some position for player 0 is winning or losing, which corresponds to the assigning either true or false to a $[b, i]$ atom.
+In the parity game this would then translate to either removing a set of moves for player 0, corresponding to those that allow player 1 to reach a winning position for them, or replacing moves for player 0 with ones without moves that are immediately losing for player 1.
+This is already exploited in the existing implementation of the symbolic algorithm @flori to remove lot of edges at once, thus simplifying the game.

 // Seen from another point of view, a logic formula $phi$ for $E(b, i)$ represents whether $b$ will be below the solution for $x_i$, expressed as a boolean expression in function of whether some elements of the basis will be below the solutions for some variables, represented by the atoms $[b, i]$.
 Then $E(b, i)$ represents all the possibly partial assignments that make the formula true, while $M(phi)$ represents only a subset of possibly partial assignments such that no valid assignment exist that is not a superset of those included.

-// TODO: this is kinda out of context.
-Explain more Another advantage of representing selections using such formulas is that they can be simplified when it becomes known that some position for player 0 is winning or losing.
-Such simplification would be done by replacing the corresponding $[b, i]$ atom in the formula to respectively true or false.
-In the parity game this would then translate to either removing a set of moves for player 0, corresponding to those that allow player 1 to reach a winning position for them, or replacing moves for player 0 with ones without moves that are immediately losing for player 1.

 It should be noted however that we cannot automatically get such formulas from any opaque function that could appear in a system of fixpoint equations.
 Instead, this will need to be done separately for each function, or class of functions.